chxdeng/mabain/README.md

 lookup in the multi-thread or multi-process reader/writer scenario. *(see Caveats below)*

+### Multi-Thread/Multi-Process Insertion/Update

+When using mabain only one writer is allowed.
+However, all reader threads/processes can perform DB insertion/update using asynchronous queue in shared memory if the writer has ASYNC_WRITER_MODE specified in the option when opening the DB.
+In this case, a separate thread in the writer process is started for internal DB operations.
+All DB writing operations are performed sequentially in this thread.

 ## Build and Install Mabain Library

 We now have two different build options.
 First is the traditional "Native